Ampersand-ASL/amp-server/docs/user.md

 All of my Linux testing has been done using an [AllScan](https://allscan.info/) UCI90 audio interface or the [Repeater Builder](https://www.repeater-builder.com/products/stm32-dvm.html) RB-USB RIM Lite module.
 Both are based on the C-Media C1xx audio chip.

+The [change log is located here](../CHANGELOG.md).
+I try to keep it up to date.

 Network Setup (IPv4)
 ====================